Leveraging ASC-842 accounting for leases

 In general, the new rules mean:

 “With a finance lease, the liability is classified as a debt obligation and impacts the leverage ratio” Georgelas explains.
-“The lease repayment is reflected in the financial statements as principal and interest, tantamount to a term loan.”
+“The lease payment for a finance lease is reflected in the financial statements as principal and interest, tantamount to a term loan.”

-An operating lease, on the other hand, is not reflected as a financial asset & liability, but under a section titled “lease obligation”, so it doesn’t impact the leverage ratio.
-“Also, under the right-of-use portion of the operating lease, any deferred cost that the lessor takes in the form of an end-of-term residual that's not a payment obligation is not reflected in the financial statements, only the rent,” Georgelas notes.
+An operating lease, on the other hand, is not reflected as a financial asset & liability, but under a section titled “lease obligation,” so it doesn’t impact the leverage ratio.
+“Also, under the right-of-use portion of the operating lease, an end-of-term residual, that's not a payment obligation, is not reflected in the financial statements, only the rent is,” Georgelas notes.
 “There's a real benefit, especially on assets that have long economic life and value, in how that impacts not only the balance sheet, but the P&L and what the client is required to report.”